aws-samples/automated-llm-insight-discovery-framework/docs/AWS_Cloud9_Quicksight_Setup_Manual.md

-## GitHub Repository: Result Visualization Guide
+## Insight Discovery Result Visualization Guide
 This is for result visualization in Quicksight.

 #### Prerequisites